 Mary Rose (Redwood Mary) Kaczorowski

-Literary Arts; Visual Arts: Mixed Media, Painting, Photography
+Literary Arts; Performing Arts: Spoken Word; Visual Arts: Ceramics, Mixed Media, Painting, Photography

 Mary Rose “Redwood Mary” Kaczorowski resides on the Mendocino Coast.
 She studied photography at Maine Photographic Workshops in Rockport, Maine; fine arts at Mason Gross School for the Arts/Rutgers University; at U.C.
 Berkeley Extension and at College of the Redwoods in Fort Bragg.
 At San Francisco Art Institute she studied photography with Larry Sultan and Linda Connors.
 In the 1980s Kaczorowski co-curated/produced “Artists at the Rock Project and Exhibition” in cooperation with the National Park Service Golden Gate National Recreation Area.
 This interpretive exhibition was the first of its kind in the Western U.S.